WhatsApp

 All types of educational institutions, from boarding schools to elementary schools to high schools, are upgrading their security standards by implementing quality visitor management systems.
 The shift reflects a broader understanding that a security guard and a paper logbook are no longer sufficient for the complexity of school visitor traffic.

 For context on what a complete visitor management approach looks like across all settings, see our visitor management system overview.
+For the version built specifically around K-12 and campus workflows, Vizitor’s visitor management system for schools page covers the full feature set.

 How a Visitor Management System Improves School Security